Kuadrant/kuadrant-operator/doc/proposals/authpolicy-crd.md

 Internally, All the rules in a AuthPolicy are translated into list of [`Operations`](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Operation) under a single [Istio's AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) with CUSTOM [action](https://istio.io/latest/docs/reference/config/security/authorization-policy/#AuthorizationPolicy-Action) type and [external authorization provider](https://istio.io/latest/docs/reference/config/security/authorization-policy/#AuthorizationPolicy-ExtensionProvider) as authorino.

 ### AuthScheme object
 AuthScheme is embedded form of [Authorino's AuthConfig](https://github.com/Kuadrant/authorino/blob/main/docs/architecture.md#the-authorino-authconfig-custom-resource-definition-crd).
-Applying an AuthPolicy resource with at least one AuthScheme would create same number of AuthConfigs in the <ins>Gateway's namespace</ins>.
+Applying an AuthPolicy resource with AuthScheme defined, would create an AuthConfig in the <ins>Gateway's namespace</ins>.

-**Note**: Following the heirarchial constraints, `spec.AuthSchemes.Hosts` must match at least one `spec.Hosts` for AuthPolicy to be validated.
+**Note**: Following the heirarchial constraints, `spec.AuthScheme.Hosts` must match at least one `spec.Hosts` for AuthPolicy to be validated.

 The example AuthPolicy showed above will create the following AuthConfig: